Nail on the Head

 left our economy in a mess!

-'If global cooling brings that new
+'If global cooling brings that ice age

-our country shan't be held to ransom
+now, and we shan't be held to ransom

-by union bosses and by sheiks.'
+by union bosses and by sheikhs.'

-'The climate change reversed, my Lady -
+'The climate change has now reversed -

 over the past two years the Earth